rawlins/lambda-notebook/README.md

   * To run ipython with python 3, you can either install IPython by using 'python3 setup.py' or easy_install-3.3 or whatever, or run 'python3 ipython.py'.
   * Suggestions for improving these instructions are welcome!
 The long term goal is to provide the lambda notebook as a standalone app.

+The easiest way to install is probably via [macports](http://www.macports.org/).
 If you are using Macports, the following installation instructions (thanks to Robert Adesam for these) should get it running from scratch:

   1. port install python33 py33-ipython py33-zmq py33-jinja2 py33-tornado
   2. curl -O https://codeload.github.com/rawlins/lambda-notebook/zip/master
   3. unzip master
   4. cd lambda-notebook-master
   5. ipython3-3.3 notebook

+You may need to run these as root, e.g. via doing _sudo -s_ and typing your user password.

 ## Getting started